 As a live streaming video tool available to any Facebook user, Facebook Live presents a tremendous opportunity for clubs and districts to showcase their talent.

-If we want to demonstrate that Toastmasters is more than a bunch of people giving PowerPoint presentations to each other, what better opportunity than the humorous speech contest?
-Since the district is the top level of competition for humorous speeches, this is a great opportunity for districts to show just how compelling and entertaining a good Toastmasters speech can be — and perhaps inspire more people to visit a club and join.
+If we want to demonstrate that Toastmasters is more than a bunch of people giving PowerPoint presentations to each other, what better opportunity than the humorous speech and table topics contests?
+Since the district is the top level of competition for both table topics and humorous speeches, this is a great opportunity for districts to show just how compelling and entertaining a good Toastmasters speech can be — and perhaps inspire more people to visit a club and join.
 And by getting current members to share the video with their friends, districts have the opportunity to reach a sizeable local audience.

 Below, I’m sharing a (slightly edited version of) the proposal I just sent to my district leadership.
 My suggestion is that other districts who have their conferences coming up consider this as well.